BrightCanopy/startup-tools/README.md

 # Startup Tools

-A list of companies and products that provide products and services specifically useful to startups and bootstrappers.
+This is a curated list of products and services specifically useful to startups and bootstrappers.

 This is a replacement for the "Cool Tools" folder in my browser bookmarks.
 I'll continue to migrate things in.
 Eventually this should be a long list.
 What other information should we be tracking for each?
 I'm hoping with collaboration, I'll learn of many I've never heard of before.

-**Update** I've had some great input.
-Quite a bit in the form of other lists.
-I think I'm going to create a currated list of things I've either tried myself or have a dependable review from someone, along with some tips on how to use the particular tool to solve a problem.
-(I happen to know there's a startup out there doing this very thing, so maybe I can provide some inital input to that process for them.)

-To suggest new additions or changes, please [open an issue](https://github.com/BrightCanopy/startup-tools/issues) or create a [pull request](https://github.com/BrightCanopy/startup-tools/compare).
+There is some redundancy here because one size doesn't always fit all, and there are sure to be gaps.
+Please suggest new additions or changes, by [opening an issue](https://github.com/BrightCanopy/startup-tools/issues) or creating a [pull request](https://github.com/BrightCanopy/startup-tools/compare).

+## Things I Can Recommend
+I have either used, or know someone who has used each of the services with great results.
  - [Amazon Web Services](https://aws.amazon.com) - The swiss army knife of cloud services.
 Does just about everything, but may not be the best tool for any one particular job.
+[Lambda](http://aws.amazon.com/lambda/) is especially interesting for a startup since it is pure pay-per-use.
  - [Clerky](https://www.clerky.com/) - Incorporation services with a very specific focus on startups which may eventually be VC funded.
+- [Dillinger](http://dillinger.io) - Open Source editor for github markdown (great for MVPs)
  - [DigitalOcean](https://www.digitalocean.com) - Cloud hosting based on Docker droplets.
  - [Google Apps](https://www.google.com/work/apps/business) - Collaborative documents, spreadsheets, email and more.
-Especially good for MVP serveys and even simple MVPs.
+Especially good for MVP surveys and even simple MVPs.
  - [Groove](https://www.groovehq.com/) - Streamlined desk software with a scalable pricing model.
  - [Heroku](https://www.heroku.com) - Cloud hosting (Ruby  Java  Node.js  Python  PHP Clojure  Scala) with lifecycle management and many plug-ins.
  - [Instapage](http://www.instapage.com/) - Freemium Landing Page Builder with full A/B testing capabilities and a wordpress plugin.